-Item 4d - Personal Ioans
+Item 4d - Personal Loans

 Record the value code which represents the amount of household debt in the form of personal loans such as credit card debt, auto loans, medical bills, and unpaid taxes.
-Exclude if the purpose of the credit card debt was for the farm business; it should be recorded in Section 32, not in Item 4.
+Exclude if the purpose of the credit card debt was for the farm business; it should be recorded in Section 34.

-Item 4e - Other off-farm debt
+Item 4e - Other Off-Farm Debt